validitylabs/daa/DAAS.md

 - Proposese candidate delegate and got selected
 - Step down voluntarily (and propose GA)

-5. What's the difference between "step down" and "discharge" ??
+5.

 #### Membership fee

-Annual fee...

 Is the membership compulsory or voluntary?
 Do we allow voluntary contribution (with extra amount)?
 Does the amount depend on the position or strictly same fee or there is a minimum contribution then the more it donates.

 Further steps, to introduce the stake/token, the heavier the stake/vote weight it has.

 Is it refundable?
-Nope... but a proposal is possible for payback the accidental extra payment

-voluntary donation is welcome

 ### Ordinary proposal

 Is it possible to be destructed before it’s concluded by the owner?
 External donation can only be accepted when the proposal is created (open and before it becomes concludable nor concluded).
 No need to be votable.

-### General Assembly
+### GA

-There are two types of General Assembly (GA).
-One is the ordinary GA, set by the delegate; The other one is the extraordinary GA, set by a proposal.
-Such proposal should be initiated by any member in case of emergency and voted by all members.

 1. What is the minimum time interval for such kind of extraordinary GA: Frequency and length ?
 What are the criteria for ordinary (annual) GAs?
 Is there any other regulation for the time distance between extra- and ordinary GA?
 2. If there any obligation for delegate to have annual GA?
-How flexible delegate can be?
-Exactly one GA per calendar year / elected year?
-Or only need to have certain GAs during the elected period where on average there is one per year?
 3. For both kinds of GA, is there any limits of timing? e.g. I can plan for max. in two years.
-4. Any other additonal requirements for the GA?

 ## Procedure